ACDguide/Governance/Governance/concepts/pids.md

 ## Other identifiers
 ### RAiD: Research Activity Identifier
 In Australia the ARDC manages [RAiD, a Research Activity Identifier](https://www.raid.org.au/).
 A RAiD record will list all the persistent identifiers associated to a particular project.
 Any research project and activity can be listed with RAiD.
-While it is not a global identifier RAiD is a useful tool to have all your research project outputs like papers, data and code together with project inputs such as researcher(?) and grants.
+While it is not a global identifier RAiD is a useful tool to have all your research project outputs like papers, data and code together with project sources such as funders, collaboratos and grants.

 ### ROR - Research Organization Registry
 [ROR](https://ror.org/) is a community project aiming to create an open global registry for research organisations.
 It provides a unique identifier that can be used to link research products to a specific organisation.
 It is also a useful tool to find out about other organisations working in a field of interest.
 As an example this is what is returned by [querying for "climate"](https://ror.org/search?query=climate).